Phenotyping heart failure by cardiac magnetic resonance imaging of cardiac macro- and microscopic structure: state of the art review.

 Pan J., Ng SM., Neubauer S., Rider OJ.

-Heart failure demographics have evolved in past decades with the development of improved diagnostics, therapies and prevention.
-Cardiac magnetic resonance (CMR) has developed in a similar timeframe to become the gold-standard non-invasive imaging modality for characterising diseases causing heart failure.
+Heart failure demographics have evolved in past decades with the development of improved diagnostics, therapies, and prevention.
+Cardiac magnetic resonance (CMR) has developed in a similar timeframe to become the gold-standard non-invasive imaging modality for characterizing diseases causing heart failure.
 CMR techniques to assess cardiac morphology and function have progressed since their first use in the 1980s.
-Increasingly efficient acquisition protocols generate high spatial and temporal resolution images in shorter time frames.
-This has enabled new methods of characterising cardiac systolic and diastolic function such as strain analysis, exercise real-time (RT) cine imaging and four-dimensional (4D) flow.
+Increasingly efficient acquisition protocols generate high spatial and temporal resolution images in less time.
+This has enabled new methods of characterizing cardiac systolic and diastolic function such as strain analysis, exercise real-time cine imaging and four-dimensional flow.
 A key strength of CMR is its ability to non-invasively interrogate the myocardial tissue composition.
-Gadolinium contrast agents revolutionised non-invasive cardiac imaging with the late gadolinium enhancement (LGE) technique.
+Gadolinium contrast agents revolutionized non-invasive cardiac imaging with the late gadolinium enhancement technique.
 Further advances enabled quantitative parametric mapping to increase sensitivity at detecting diffuse pathology.
-Novel methods such as diffusion tensor imaging (DTI) and artificial intelligence-enhanced image generation are on the horizon.
-MRS provides a window into the molecular environment of the myocardium.
-Specifically, phosphorus (31P) spectroscopy can inform the status of cardiac energetics in health and disease.
-Proton (1H) spectroscopy can complement this by measuring creatine and intramyocardial lipids.
-Hyperpolarised carbon (13C) spectroscopy is a novel method that could further our understanding of dynamic cardiac metabolism.
+Novel methods such as diffusion tensor imaging and artificial intelligence-enhanced image generation are on the horizon.
+Magnetic resonance spectroscopy (MRS) provides a window into the molecular environment of the myocardium.
+Phosphorus (31P) spectroscopy can inform the status of cardiac energetics in health and disease.
+Proton (1H) spectroscopy complements this by measuring creatine and intramyocardial lipids.
+Hyperpolarized carbon (13C) spectroscopy is a novel method that could further our understanding of dynamic cardiac metabolism.
 CMR of other organs such as the lungs may add further depth into phenotypes of heart failure.
-The vast capabilities of CMR need to be deployed and interpreted in context of current heart failure challenges.
+The vast capabilities of CMR should be deployed and interpreted in context of current heart failure challenges.